 During the year, no other changes took place in the composition of the Board of Directors of the Company.
 The composition of the Board of Directors of the Company is not in compliance with the applicable norms of the Companies Act, 2013, since in terms of the Act and amendment made thereof, the Company shall have at least two Independent Directors and as per notification dated June 05, 2015 for the induction of Independent Director on the Board of a Government Company, opinion from concerned Ministry or parent Department of the Central Government, which is administratively in charge of the Company or as the case may be, the State Government, is required that the person intending to act as Independent Director shall be a person of integrity and possess relevant expertise and experience.
 Therefore, the power to appoint Independent Directors vests with the Ministry administratively in-charge of the Company i.e. Department of Financial Services, MOF.
-Once the appointment of Independent Director is made by the Department of Financial Services, the abovementioned provisions will be complied with.
+Communications have been sent to the concerned Ministry and once the appointment of Independent Director is made by the Department of Financial Services, the abovementioned provisions will be complied with.